nova-pkgs/python/Doc/library/os.rst

    Exit code that means some system file did not exist, could not be opened, or had some other kind of error.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 .. data:: EX_CANTCREAT

    Exit code that means a user specified output file could not be created.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 .. data:: EX_IOERR

    Exit code that means that an error occurred while doing I/O on some file.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 .. data:: EX_TEMPFAIL